 The TBOC provides that a person who contemplates the acquisition of shares in a REIT may commit to act in a specified manner with respect to the shares after the acquisition, including the voting of the shares or the retention or disposition of the shares.
 To be binding, the commitment must be a contract between the shareholder and the REIT, in writing and be signed by the person acquiring the shares.
 Sections 3-701 through 3-710 of the MGCL contain the Maryland Control Share Acquisition Act.
 See "Certain Material Provisions of Maryland Law and of the Maryland Charter and Bylaws-Control Share Acquisitions" above.
-The Maryland Bylaws contain a provision exempting from the Maryland Control Share Acquisition Act any and all acquisitions by any town or village.
+The Maryland Bylaws contain a provision exempting from the Maryland Control Share Acquisition Act any and all acquisitions by any person of PMC Commercial (MD) stock and, consequently, the Maryland Control Share Acquisition Act will not apply to PMC Commercial (MD), unless the board of directors later amends the bylaws so as to modify or eliminate this exempting provision.